KunalxKushwaha/Wave-Effect/readme.md

 # Spiral Effect
-Just a practice project made by using
+Just a practice project made by using pure HTMK